idongesitEU/uniuyo-procurement-/README.md

 # uniuyo-procurement-
-Edit the src attributes to test the file on a local host
+Edit the src attributes to test the file on a local machine.

+always run from Main.html